 - a.
 Center-level.
-The Safety and Test Operations Division shall maintain: - (1) Copies of JSC Form 1627 - (2) A tracking database to track mishap data, investigation, and closeout - (3) Mishap information and submit to the NASA Incident Reporting and Information System (IRIS) - (4) Copies of JSC mishap investigation board reports and supporting material, such as procedures, minutes, tape recordings, etc. - (5) A log of occupational injuries and illnesses, OSHA Form 300, as described in Attachment 1.1A, Appendix F - (6) The Annual Summary of Federal Occupational Injuries and Illnesses on OSHA Form 300, as described in Attachment 1.1A, Appendix F - b.
+The Safety and Test Operations Division shall maintain: - (1) Copies of JSC Form 1627 - (2) A tracking database to track mishap data, investigation, and closeout - (3) Mishap information and verify submittal has been recorded into the NASA Mishap Information System - (4) Copies of JSC mishap investigation board reports and supporting material, such as procedures, minutes, tape recordings, etc. - (5) A log of occupational injuries and illnesses, OSHA Form 300, as described in Attachment 1.1A, Appendix F - (6) The Annual Summary of Federal Occupational Injuries and Illnesses on OSHA Form 300, as described in Attachment 1.1A, Appendix F b.
 Organizational-level documentation.
 As a JSC manager, you are encouraged to keep documentation on mishaps in your work areas to include copies of completed JSC Form 1627 and any supporting information.